WebberZone/contextual-related-posts/readme.txt

 = Shortcodes =

 You can insert the related posts anywhere in your post using the `[crp]` shortcode.
-The plugin takes three optional attributes `limit`, `heading` and `cache` as follows:

-`[crp limit="5" heading="1" cache="1"]`

-*limit* : Maximum number of posts to return.
-The actual number displayed may be lower depending on the matching algorithm and the category / post exclusion settings.

-*heading* : By default, the heading you specify in **Title of related posts:** under **Output options** will be displayed.
-You can override this by specifying your own heading e.g.

-`
-<h3>Similar posts</h3>
-[crp limit="2" heading="0"]
-`
-*cache* : Cache the output or not?
-By default the output will be cached for the post you add the shortcode in.
-You can override this by specifying `cache=0`

-In addition to the above, the shortcode takes every option that the plugin supports.
-See `crp_default_options()` function to see the options that can be set.
+View [this article in the knowledge base](https://webberzone.com/support/knowledgebase/contextual-related-posts-shortcode/) for more details.

 == Changelog ==